 - Bell peppers

 - Iceberg lettuce

-On top of that, you know fruits and vegetables are packed with electrolytes like magnesium, calcium potassium and sodium, and you need to get those good, quality electrolytes in your system as well because they are key components on how to stay hydrated.
+On top of their water content, fruits and vegetables are packed with electrolytes like magnesium, calcium, potassium and sodium.
+You need to get high-quality sources of electrolytes in your system because they are key components on how to stay hydrated.

 The University of Montana compared the effects of a plain water solution vs. a water and electrolyte solution on hydration status, body temperature and changes in drinking water during wildfire suppression.
 Sixteen firefighters participated, with eight drinking plain water and eight drinking the water/electrolyte additive mixture.

 Researchers found that adding electrolytes to plain water decreased overall fluid consumption, concluding that “supplementing water with electrolytes can reduce the amount of fluid necessary to consume and transport during extended activity.
 This can minimize carrying excessive weight, possibly reducing fatigue during extended exercise.”

 4. Consume Sea Salt

 Another thing you want to do is get all-natural sea salt — either Celtic sea salt or Himalayan salt — and sprinkle a little bit on your food as well.
 The benefits of sea salt all center around hydration because when you drink water, you also need sodium and potassium.

 It may seem counterintuitive to exercise for hydration, but research suggests that physical movement increases circulation and improves overall electrolyte levels, getting more nutrients to your cells.